-- Insert your index finger (with lube) into your anal canal slowly and start a circular motion to relax your sphincters.
+- Next, insert your index finger (with lube) into your anal canal slowly and start a circular motion to relax your sphincters.

 - Slowly progress until you feel the hard poop mass.

-- if you’re able to break it down with your finger and get the small fragments out, continue to do this until your rectum is empty.
+- If you can break it down with your finger and get the small fragments out, continue to do this until your rectum is empty.

-- Use a spooning motion by flexing your finger inside your rectum to help to break down and to push out of your poop.
+- Use a spooning motion by flexing your finger inside your anal canal and the rectum to help it break down and push out your poop.

 CAUTION: Never use Hard objects such as a small spoon or anything similar to dis-impact stools.
 This may cause serious harm or injury to your rectum and anal canal.

 Remedy 3: Try an enema (saline enema or mineral oil enema/oral PEG combination).